ECGomes/pyecom/data/README.md

 - Generator Power Forecast (kW)
 - Cost Parameter A
 - Cost Parameter B
+  - This is the value used for the cost function of the generator
 - Cost Parameter C
 - Cost Excess Power (€)
 - Green House Gas Coefficient A (kgCO2eq/kWh)